prestonconnors/exercise_routine_video_editor/README.md

 **Options:**
 - `--test`: Generate a fast, low-quality preview.
-- `--verbose`: Show the full FFmpeg command and its live output.
+- `--verbose` or `-v`: Show the full FFmpeg command and its live output.
 - `--segments "1,3,5"`: Process only specific segments (1-based index).
 - `--start 300`: Start using the source video from the 5-minute mark (300 seconds).
 - `--end 1800`: Do not use any footage past the 30-minute mark.